Solarcaskets/solarcaskets/README.md

 ## How Helios400 Works

 Helios400 uses a smart two-contract system on Solana to seamlessly convert between SOLARCASKETS tokens and NFTs through an easy-to-use dashboard interface.
-The protocol ensures your assets are always safe and recoverable through specialized vault contracts that hold your tokens securely.
+The protocol ensures your assets are always safe and recoverable through a vault that hold your tokens securely.

 ### Getting Your NFT
 Using the SOLARCASKETS dashboard, you simply connect your wallet and use the swap interface to convert your tokens into an NFT.
 When you initiate the swap, the dashboard automatically handles sending your tokens to the Helios400 contract, which safely stores them in a secure vault.
 The contract then requests random numbers from the Switchboard Oracle to determine which type of casket NFT you'll receive (Diamond, Platinum, Gold, or Wooden).
 Your new NFT is created and sent directly to your wallet, while your original tokens stay locked in the vault as backup.